wazuh/wazuh-documentation/source/getting-started/use_cases/incident_response.rst

       <description>IP address found in AlienVault reputation database.</description>
     </rule>

-Below is a screenshot with two Wazuh alerts: the one triggered when a web attack is detected (trying to exploit a PHP server vulnerability), and the one that informs that the malicious actor has been blocked.
+Below is a screenshot with two Wazuh alerts: one that is triggered when a web attack is detected trying to exploit a PHP server vulnerability, and one that informs that the malicious actor has been blocked.

 .. thumbnail:: ../../images/getting_started/use_case_active_response.png
    :align: center